|Nutritional Guidelines (per serving)|

 Return the balls to the refrigerator until they’re very firm, another 30 minutes.

 While you’re waiting for the truffle to firm up, crumble the graham crackers using a food processor or by rolling over them with a rolling pin.
 Then, melt the chocolate candy coating in the microwave, stirring after every 30 seconds to prevent overheating.

 Once the coating is melted and smooth and the truffles are very firm, use a fork or dipping tools to dip the truffles into the melted coating.
 Remove them from the coating and let the excess drip back into the bowl.

 Place the dipped truffle on a foil-lined baking sheet and while the chocolate is still wet, sprinkle the top liberally with the crushed graham crackers.

 Refrigerate the truffles to set the chocolate coating, for about 10 minutes.

-- The truffles can be stored inside an airtight container in the refrigerator for up to a week, but bring them to room temperature for serving for the best taste and texture.
+- The truffles can be stored inside an airtight container in the refrigerator for up to a week.